-Example 2: The assessment procedures used throughout the testing sessions were valid for its intended purpose to assess the student's motor skills.
+Example 2: The assessment procedures used throughout the testing sessions were valid for their intended purpose to assess the student's motor skills.
 Based on performance and observation, the procedures were valid and accurately reflected the student's current level of functioning.
 However, a French interpreter was used to read and translate the student's responses to increase the student's ability to comprehend information and answer questions to increase the validity of the results.

-Example 3: The evaluation procedures included the use of (standardized measures, informal assessment, observation in a variety of settings, and interviews of student, teachers and/or parents).
-All tests were administered in the student's primary language or through an interpreter and were administered by qualified personnel in accordance with the instructions provided by the test publishers.
+Example 3: The evaluation procedures included the use of standardized measures, informal assessment, observation in a variety of settings, and interviews of student, classroom teachers and parents.
+All tests were administered in the student's primary language and were administered by qualified personnel in accordance with the instructions provided by the test publishers.
 Tests were selected to provide results that accurately reflect the student's aptitude, achievement, and which are not influenced by impaired sensory, manual, or communication skills.
 Except where otherwise noted, the results of this assessment are believed to be valid.